akgunburak/Word2Vec-ML_News_Upvote_Prediction/README.md

 # Predicting the Up Votes of News Using Natural Language Processing
-&nbsp; This project aims to find the best machine learning technique that predicts the 'Up Votes' of the news.
+&nbsp; The aim of this project is to find the best machine learning technique that predicts the 'Up Votes' of the news.
 In that regard, I approached the problem as a regression problem.
 I also investigated whether training a Word2Vec model or using pre-trained word vectors enhances the performance of algorithms.
 After getting word vectors, I used them as a feature to train and evaluate various ML algorithms.

 &nbsp;